jarviscanada/jarvis_data_eng_ShahbazYousaf/linux_sql/README.md

 ./scripts/psql_docker.sh create postgres password
 ```
 **Create tables using `ddl.sql`:**
-The ddl.sql script defines the structure of the host_agent database, including the two tables used to store hardware specifications and resource usage data. against the psql instance
+The ddl.sql script defines the structure of the host_agent database, including the two tables used to store hardware specifications and resource usage data
 ```
 -- connect to the psql instance psql -h localhost -U postgres -W

 -- create the host_agent database
 postgres=# CREATE DATABASE host_agent;

 -- connect to the new database postgres=# \c host_agent;

 -- disconnect to the new host_agent database postgres=# \q